hanabi/hanabi.github.io/misc/deleted-conventions.md

   - Similar to Bob, Cathy also knows that this is a _Shadow Finesse_.
 Cathy blind-plays her _Third Finesse Position_.
 It is blue 1 and it successfully plays.
   - Donald is very surprised to see Cathy blind-play her _Third Finesse Position_.
 The only thing that could cause this is a _Shadow Finesse_.
   - Donald blind-plays the _shadow target_ from his _Third Finesse Position_.

+### The Prophetic Finesse (for 1's)

+- In most games, players will avoid giving a number 1 clue to a single playable 1 that is not on _Finesse Position_ if a different player has the same 1 on _Finesse Position_.
+This is because it is usually better to _Finesse_ it or to let someone else _Finesse_ it.
+- If a player does this anyway, and doing so was clearly bad, they must be communicating something extra.
+- In this situation, the next player should treat the clue as if were a _Trash Finesse_.
+- This is different from a _Trash Finesse_ because a second blind-play is needed to prove that the card is not actually trash.
+The in-between player is promised to have the matching 1 on _Finesse Position_.
+The in-between blind-play is called a _Prophetic Blind-Play_ to distinguish it from a normal blind-play.
+- Furthermore, once the _Prophetic Finesse_ has resolved, the clued player should **always** treat this as an _unnecessary_ move (e.g. as an _Unnecessary Trash Chop Move_ or an _Unnecessary Trash Push_).
+- For example, in a 4-player game:
+  - Red 1 is played on the stacks.
+  - Alice clues number 1 to Donald, touching a single blue 1 on slot 3.
+  - Bob sees that Cathy has a blue 1 on her _Finesse Position_.
+Thus, Alice's clue is strange - she should have probably clued Cathy's blue 1, or allowed someone to _Finesse_ Cathy's blue 1.
+  - Bob knows that Alice must be intending for a _Prophetic Finesse_.
+Bob blind-plays his _Finesse Position_.
+It is a green 1 and it successfully plays.
+  - Cathy sees that from Donald's perspective, a _Trash Finesse_ has just occurred.
+Donald will mark the blue 1 (playable) as a red 1 (trash), and will discard it.
+This is bad, so Cathy knows that something else is expected of her.
+  - Cathy knows that this a _Prophetic Finesse_ and that she is promised to have a blue 1 on her _Finesse Position_.
+Cathy blind-plays her _Finesse Position_ (as a _Prophetic Blind-Play_).
+It is a blue 1 and it successfully plays.
+  - Donald knows that since a number 1 clue touched a single 1 and caused two blind-plays, this must be a _Prophetic Finesse_.
+Donald marks his touched 1 as trash.
+He also _Chop Moves_ his slot 4 card because of the _unnecessary_ part of the move.
+- _Prophetic Finesses_ can only be triggered by touching **exactly one 1**.
+- _Prophetic Finesses_ can only be triggered by using a number 1 clue.
+(Color clues cause a _[Prophetic Discharge](discharges.mdx#the-prophetic-discharge)_.)
+- _Prophetic Finesses_ can not be given in reverse.
+- _Prophetic Finesses_ can be _Layered_.
+In other words, in the previous example, if Cathy plays her _Finesse Position_ and it is yellow 1, she will be surprised.
+However, Cathy will know that she is promised to have the blue 1, so she will go on to play the blue 1 from her _Second Finesse Position_ on the next turn.
+- _Prophetic Finesses_ can also be given in situations that cannot be mistaken for _Trash Finesses_.
+- For example, in a 4-player game:
+  - It is the first turn of the game and nothing is played on the stacks.
+  - Alice clues number 1 to Donald, touching a single blue 1 on slot 3.
+  - Just like in the previous example, Bob sees that this is a _Prophetic Finesse_ (because Cathy has a blue 1 on her _Finesse Position_).
+Bob blind-plays his _Finesse Position_.
+It is a green 1 and it successfully plays.
+  - Cathy sees that from Donald's perspective:
+    - It will not look like a _Trash Finesse_, because no 1's were played at the time of the clue.
+    - It will not look like a _Unknown Dupe Discharge_, since only a single 1 was clued.
+  - Therefore, as soon Bob blind-plays, both Cathy and Donald can understand that it is a _Prophetic Finesse_.
+  - Just like in the previous example, Cathy blind-plays the blue 1, and Donald marks his 1 as trash and _Chop Moves_ his slot 4 card.